 Importantly, we do not equate conspiracy beliefs with persecutory delusions: Persecutory delusions are a form of psychopathology and conspiracy beliefs are not.
-Nonetheless, similar to persecutory delusions, conspiracy beliefs entail the conviction that harm is going to occur and that a threatening agent (persecutor or group of conspirators) will cause Further, both conspiracy beliefs and persecutory delusions are firmly held, resistant to change, and highly distressing (Douglas et al., 2019; Freeman, 2007).
+Nonetheless, similar to persecutory delusions, conspiracy beliefs entail the conviction that harm is going to occur (or already has occurred), and that a threatening agent (persecutor or group of conspirators) will cause (or already has caused) harm (Freeman, 2007).
+Further, both conspiracy beliefs and persecutory delusions are firmly held, resistant to change, and highly distressing (Douglas et al., 2019; Freeman, 2007).
 Because of these substantial similarities, it appears worthwhile to investigate whether they may be enabled by analogous conditions and brought about by analogous causes.
 This kind of analogous reasoning has previously been used to motivate research on the link between narcissism and conspiracy belief (Cichocka et al., 2016).

 Preliminary Predictions for the Current Research

 In sum, major theories directly concerned with the formation of conspiracy beliefs, combined with theories on the affective and cognitive consequences of rumination, strongly imply that rumination should increase the likelihood of conspiracy beliefs.
 Further support for this idea comes from research on persecutory delusions, which share key characteristics with conspiracy beliefs.